Our Services

 Helpful Resources

-Laxative use can lead to rapid fluid and electrolyte loss, with significant deficits appearing within 12 to 48 hours and potentially causing dangerous dehydration or organ dysfunction.
-See below for the detailed timeline of symptoms, warning signs and risk factors you need to know.
+Laxative use can trigger rapid fluid and electrolyte loss, with significant deficits often appearing within 12 to 48 hours.
+This can lead to dangerous dehydration, kidney strain, or organ dysfunction if left unaddressed.
+Below, you'll find a detailed timeline of symptoms, key warning signs, and the risk factors most likely to accelerate complications.

 Laxatives and colon cleanse pills are commonly used for short-term relief of constipation or for a "reset," but they can also speed up fluid and electrolyte loss.
 In some cases, heavy or prolonged use turns dangerous—leading to dehydration, electrolyte imbalances and even organ damage.
 This guide explains how and why fluid loss happens, outlines the typical electrolyte crash timeline, describes warning signs, and offers practical tips for safer use.